yuanchen8911/recdemo/README.md

 ### Create a demo file
 A demo file is a valid script file consisting of
 - Comment and note lines starting with #
-- Command lines with a valid command to be executed.
+- Command lines with valid commands that will run in the demo.

 Here's an example demo file: [minikube-demo](examples/minikube-demo).